 Eat a balanced, high-fiber diet

-With your healthcare provider's approval, follow a balanced diet, rich in fiber to help prevent constipation.
+With your healthcare provider's approval, follow a balanced diet that is rich in fiber to help prevent constipation.

 Get some exercise